komo-248/Video-Upscaling-FFmpeg-Upscayl/README.md

-# Video Upscaling – FFmpeg + Upscayl Process and Comparison
+# FFmpeg + Upscayl Process and Comparison

 A frame-by-frame video upscaling pipeline using FFmpeg for frame extraction and reassembly, and Upscayl with the `realesr-animevideov3-x4` model for AI-based resolution upscaling.
 The goal is to increase the resolution of animation and stylized content while maintaining the source's visual identity — linework, color palette, and stylization — without introducing artifacts or altering the art style.